You know those movies or lecturers who tell you to "live every day as if it was your last" ?

 But it's also critically important for living a full life that we also take the long view, plan for the future, and find the discipline to do the things that may not be fun today but will lead to happiness down the road.

-So I present you now with the "Living for the Quantum Superposition of your Future Life" Theory (otherwise known as the "Probability Distribution Theory of Daily Living").
+So I present you now with the "Living for the Quantum Superposition of your Future Life

 The concept is simple -- you could die tomorrow or live another hundred years.
 So you need to psychologically live for today, and also for every potential day between now and the end of your life, as best you can probabilistically estimate the probability distribution governing how likely you are to die on that future day.